avanwouwe/citadel-browser-agent/doc/browser.md

 ## Windows
 For Chrome, Firefox and Edge, the [Citadel installer](https://github.com/avanwouwe/citadel-browser-agent/releases/latest) force-installs the plugin for you using registry entries (see below).
-Opera does not support automated installation and so the plugin has to be installed manually by the user.
+Opera does not support forced installation of plugins and so the plugin has to be installed manually on the endpoint.

 ```
-reg add "HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist" /v "1" /t REG_SZ /d "anheildjmkfdkdpgbndmpjnmkfliefga;https://clients2.google.com/service/update2/crx" /f
+reg add "HKEY_LOCAL_MACHINE\Software\Policies\Google\Chrome\ExtensionInstallForcelist" /v "10" /t REG_SZ /d "anheildjmkfdkdpgbndmpjnmkfliefga;https://clients2.google.com/service/update2/crx" /f

-reg add "HKEY_LOCAL_MACHINE\Software\Policies\Mozilla\Firefox\Extensions\Install" /v "1" /t REG_SZ /d "{090510dc-b0ac-44dd-8e44-fee9b778180e}" /f
+reg add "HKEY_LOCAL_MACHINE\Software\Policies\Mozilla\Firefox\Extensions\Install" /v "10" /t REG_SZ /d "{090510dc-b0ac-44dd-8e44-fee9b778180e}" /f
-reg add "HKEY_LOCAL_MACHINE\Software\Policies\Mozilla\Firefox\Extensions\Locked" /v "1" /t REG_SZ /d "{090510dc-b0ac-44dd-8e44-fee9b778180e}" /f
+reg add "HKEY_LOCAL_MACHINE\Software\Policies\Mozilla\Firefox\Extensions\Locked" /v "10" /t REG_SZ /d "{090510dc-b0ac-44dd-8e44-fee9b778180e}" /f

-reg add "HKEY_LOCAL_MACHINE\Software\Policies\Edge\ExtensionInstallForcelist" /v "1" /t REG_SZ /d "eanogkilbhfofmcplcoiflibdoomablj;https://edge.microsoft.com/extensionwebstorebase/v1/crx" /f
+reg add "HKEY_LOCAL_MACHINE\Software\Policies\Edge\ExtensionInstallForcelist" /v "10" /t REG_SZ /d "eanogkilbhfofmcplcoiflibdoomablj;https://edge.microsoft.com/extensionwebstorebase/v1/crx" /f
 ```

 ## macOS
-On macOS the plugin can be force-installed by the administrator using the MDM, by deploying this [.mobileconfig](/bin/mac/CitadelBrowserAgent.mobileconfig).
+On macOS the plugin can be force-installed on all endpoints, by deploying this [.mobileconfig](/bin/mac/CitadelBrowserAgent.mobileconfig) using your MDM.
 This works for Chrome, Firefox and Edge.
-But unfortunately Opera does not support automated installation and the plugin has to be manually installed.
+Unfortunately Opera does not support automated installation and the plugin has to be manually installed.

 > [!NOTE]
-> If you have already force-installed another plugin via the Google Workspace admin,  provided Chrome profile will not work.
-You will need to add Citadel to in [Goole Workspace admin](https://admin.google.com/ac/chrome/apps/).
+> If you have already force-installed another plugin via the Google Workspace admin, you cannot force install using the provided profile.
+You will need to add Citadel in the same way as the other plugin, using the [Goole Workspace admin](https://admin.google.com/ac/chrome/apps/).

+For reference, these are the configurations for each browser.

 For Chrome : `com.google.Chrome`.
 ```